How Bulldozers Became a Symbol of Anti-Muslim Hate in India

 Read More: Bulldozers Have Razed My Home, and Broken the Back of India’s Muslims.
 Does the World Care?

 And the number of demolitions appears to be growing.
-Meanwhile, they continue to be wielded during highly contentious moments, like the 2019 protests against the controversial citizenship law that rights groups say discriminates against Muslims, and last April, when local authorities defied a high court order to bulldoze another ancient mosque in Uttar Pradesh.
+They also continue to be wielded during highly contentious moments, like the 2019 protests against the controversial citizenship law that rights groups say discriminates against Muslims, and last April, when local authorities defied a high court order to bulldoze another ancient mosque in Uttar Pradesh.

 There is no official government data on the total number of demolitions over the years, but researchers have tried to tally them up.
 The Housing and Land Rights Network in Delhi estimates that the government demolished at least 43,000 homes and evicted about 21 people every hour from March 2020 to July 2021, according to the most recent data they have published.